alexwlchan/alexwlchan.net/src/_drafts/alternative-coordinate-systems-in-svg.md

 ---

 If you've been paying close attention to my recent posts, you might have noticed that I've started to use [SVG images][svg] for some of my diagrams.
-I like SVGs because they tend to be sharper than bitmap images, and I can generate them programatically (rather than with a GUI app).
+I like SVGs because they tend to be sharper and smaller than bitmap images, and I can generate them programatically (rather than drawing them in a GUI app).

 [svg]: https://en.wikipedia.org/wiki/Scalable_Vector_Graphics

 One of the things I've been playing with is alternative coordinate systems -- in particular, drawing images that fit on a triangular grid.
-This feels like it might have other applications, so in this post I'm going to walk through how it works.
+This feels like it might be useful in lots of places, so in this post I'm going to walk through how it works.
-It's helpful if you remember some trigonometry from school, but if not I'll explain it was we go along.
+It's easier if you remember some trigonometry from school, but if not I'll explain it was we go along.